Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/tasks-starting.md

 Welcome!
 Read on to get answers to most of your questions about tasks.

-### Personal vs shared tasks
+### Personal vs Shared Tasks
 In Slingshot you can have personal and shared tasks, they work pretty much the same but they do have a few differences detailed below.

-Only you have access to your **personal tasks** and you can find them in your personal space (Home).
+Only you have access to your **personal tasks** and you can find them in your personal space (**Home**).

 <img src="../images/tasks-home.png" alt="Slingshot Home with a tasks displayed in a list" width="800"/>

-**All the members of a team or project** can access the tasks created, no matter who is assigned.
+All the members of a team or project can access the tasks created within that team or project, no matter who is assigned.
 And every member can manage these shared tasks freely.

 <img src="../images/tasks-team.png" alt="Slingshot Team with a tasks displayed in a list" width="800"/>

-### How can I access my tasks?
+### How Can I Access my Tasks?

 You can access *Tasks* on the very left of the screen as shown below.